intere/sounds/README.md

 * doot - clicking a plastic containers handle closed on it.
 * doot2 - hitting a plastic container with a wooden spoon.
 * deet-deet-deet-deet-deet - hitting a small wooden cutting board with a wooden spoon.
+* spinning-ring - my wedding ring, spinning on my desk
+* spinning-quarter - a quarter, spinning on my desk